Airbus says tougher to meet jet delivery goal after snags

 Analysts on average expected third-quarter adjusted operating profit of 1.441 billion euros on sales of 15.316 billion, according to a Reuters poll.

-Airbus has been struggling with fresh industrial problems as production of its fast-selling A321neo passenger jet hit a snag in Hamburg, Germany, even as bottlenecks eased at some engine makers.
+The company has been struggling with fresh industrial problems as production of its fast-selling A321neo passenger jet hit a snag in Hamburg, Germany, even as bottlenecks eased at some engine makers.

-The new problems, which coincide with a queue of aircraft still waiting to be fitted with engines and delivered in the aftermath of the engine delays, were first reported by Reuters.
+The problems with the A321neo, a model central to Airbus’s ambition to dominate the top end of the single-aisle market and

+thwart Boeing’s plans for a new mid-sized passenger jet, were first reported by Reuters.

-“A lot remains to be done before the end of the year to fulfill commitments,” Airbus said.
+“A lot remains to be done before the end of the year to fulfill commitments,” Airbus said in a statement.

-It stuck to its headline target of around 800 commercial deliveries in 2018 but said this would now include 18 deliveries of the recently acquired Bombardier CSeries, renamed A220.
+Airbus stuck to its headline target of around 800 commercial deliveries in 2018 but disclosed this now included 18 deliveries of the Bombardier CSeries jet, renamed A220.

+Delegates at a Hong Kong gathering this week had warned that Airbus faced a challenge to meet the crucial goal.

+Delays in supplies of engines for medium-haul jets from Pratt & Whitney and French-U.S. supplier CFM International are receding but Britain’s Rolls-Royce last week cut the number of engines it plans to deliver for the wide-body Airbus A330neo this year.

+“We have engines and we have the airframes but the whole industrial planning had to be reshuffled time and again ... next to some industrial challenges on our own operation,” Finance Director Harald Wilhelm told analysts.

-Boeing too has been suffering some industrial problems, but the world’s largest planemaker last week reported stronger-than-expected third-quarter profit.
+Boeing too has suffered industrial problems, but the world’s largest planemaker last week reported stronger-than-expected profits, reflecting continued strong airliner demand.

 The commercial aerospace sector is in the eighth year of an extended upcycle but there are some concerns about airline profitability that usually drives jet orders, speakers at the Airline Economics conference in Hong Kong said this week.